 The Last Diesel Pickup Truck You Could Buy with a Manual Transmission

-Shopping for a new pickup can make for an overwhelming endeavor, especially if you’re in the market for a diesel pickup with a manual transmission.
-Because, as it turns out, while there are several diesel pickups on the market today, the last diesel pickup with a manual transmission isn’t available as a new model.
+Shopping for a new pickup can make for an overwhelming endeavor, especially if you’re in the market for a diesel truck with a manual transmission.
+Here’s the truth: while there are several diesel pickups on the market today, the final diesel pickup with a manual transmission is no longer available as a new model.

 Are manual transmissions better?